-Electrodermal activity (EDA) reflects changes in skin conductance, closely tied to human psychological states.
-EDA sensors can assess stress, cognitive workload, arousal, and activity related to the parasympathetic nervous system used in various human-computer interaction applications.
+Electrodermal activity (EDA) reflects changes in skin conductance, which are closely tied to human psychophysiological states.
+For example, EDA sensors can assess stress, cognitive workload, arousal, or other measures tied to the sympathetic nervous system for interactive human-centered applications.
 Yet, current limitations involve the complex attachment and proper skin contact with EDA sensors.
-This paper explores the novel concept of 3D printing electrodes for EDA measurements, potentially integrating sensors into arbitrary 3D printed objects, alleviating the need for complex assembly and attachment.
+This paper explores the concept of 3D printing electrodes for EDA measurements, integrating sensors into arbitrary 3D-printed objects, alleviating the need for complex assembly and attachment.
 We examine the adaptation of conventional EDA circuits for 3D-printed electrodes, assessing different electrode shapes and their impact on the sensing accuracy.
-A user study (N=6) revealed that 3D-printed electrodes can measure EDA with similar accuracy while recommending larger contact areas for improved precision.
-We discuss design implications to facilitate EDA sensor integration into 3D-printed devices, fostering a diverse integration into everyday items using consumer-grade 3D printers for physiological interface prototyping.
+A user study (N=6) revealed that 3D-printed electrodes can measure EDA with similar accuracy, suggesting larger contact areas for improved precision.
+We derive design implications to facilitate the integration of EDA sensors into 3D-printed devices to foster diverse integration into everyday objects for prototyping physiological interfaces.

 \ccsdesc[500]{Human-centered computing~Empirical studies in HCI}

 \keywords{Electrodermal Activity, Physiological Sensing, 3D Printing}